 How it is going

 It involved carefully evaluating our possessions and getting rid of anything that we no longer needed or that didn’t serve a specific purpose.
 We also implemented systems for storing and organizing our belongings, such as using designated drawers and shelves for specific items.
-This process wasn’t easy, and it took some time, but it has made a significant difference in our quality of life on the road.
+This process wasn’t easy, and it took some time, but these six skoolie organization tips have made a significant difference in our quality of life on the road.
 We have more space and less stress, and our home on wheels feels more like home as a result.

 If you would prefer to skip straight to the products that help us to keep our bus organized; then scroll now!
 Don’t worry, I won’t take any offense if you do this 😉